salemsajjad/Vitis-HLS-Sequential/04-State_Machine_Lock/README.md

 In this example I've showed a simple State Machine in HLS C/C++ for unlocking a door.

-As the picture is shown below the module has one 4-bit input for the key and two binary Enter and Lock inputs.
+As the picture shown below the module has one 4-bit input for the key and two binary Enter and Lock inputs.

 For the outputs we have an 1-bit door_open and an 8-bit seven segment outputs.